lamabiker/atom-ember-cli-helper/README.md

 - [ ] Give some sort of visual feedback about the running command when the panel is minimized
 - [x] Include a panel for running the file generators

+## Troubleshooting

+Some users have experienced problems running the commands when they openning their project through the `File > Open` menu.
+If this happens to you, try openning the project from the command line with the `atom` command see if that fixes the issue.

 ***